-Out of nowhere, your prospect fell off the face of the planet.
-She won’t return your calls, answer your emails, or respond to your LinkedIn messages.
-Eventually, you turned to your last-resort re-engagement techniques -- and still, zilch.
+Sometimes, your prospect will seem to fall off the face of the planet out of nowhere.
+They stop returning your calls, answering your emails, or responding to your LinkedIn messages.
+Eventually, you start digging into your bag of last resort re-engagement techniques — and still, zilch.

-It’s probably time to stop trying.
-Sure, there's a chance she’ll respond to that tenth email or eleventh voicemail, but let's be real, it’s a very slim chance.
-Plus, when you refuse to recognize prospects who aren't interested, you end up with a cluttered pipeline and inaccurate sales forecasts.
+That's a good sign that you should probably stop trying.
+Sure, there's a chance they'll respond to that tenth email or eleventh voicemail — but let's be real, the odds are pretty slim.
+Plus, when you refuse to recognize prospects who aren't interested, you end up with a cluttered pipeline and inaccurate forecasts.

-You shouldn’t end a relationship by going dark yourself, however.
-Wrap the relationship professionally by sending a breakup email.
+That said, never end a relationship by going dark yourself.
+Wrap it up professionally by sending a breakup email.
 Bryan Kreuzberger, founder of Breakthrough Email, says sending a “permission to close your file” email gives reps a chance to learn from the sale.
-(Check out the template he uses that gets a 76% response rate!)

-The prospect is picking up the phone and putting your meetings on his calendar, so life is good, right?
+Your prospect is picking up the phone and putting your meetings on their calendar, so life is good, right?
 Not necessarily.
-Simply talking to you isn’t enough -- the prospect needs to be able to move the deal forward.
+Simply talking to you isn’t enough — the prospect needs to be able to move the deal forward.

-If a prospect is unable to introduce you to other stakeholders, talk about his budget, share his decision criteria, or answer your questions about his needs, desires, and pain points, he’s likely a coach -- someone who can be valuable in providing context around his company’s internal politics and decision making processes, but lacks the authority or influence to impact a deal.
+If a prospect is unable to introduce you to other stakeholders, talk about their budget, share their decision criteria, or answer your questions about their needs, desires, and pain points, they're likely a coach — someone who can be valuable in providing context around his company’s internal politics and decision-making processes without the authority or influence to impact a deal.

 It's the salesperson's responsibility to educate the buyer on their solution's value.
 If your prospect is struggling to understand why they need your product and how it will help them achieve their goals, reframe your value proposition, show them customer case studies, send them testimonials from your happiest clients, and so on.

-While they might end up buying, you'll have a difficult (if not impossible) time negotating a fair price.
-After all, they see your product as a commodity.
+While they might end up buying, you'll have a difficult (if not impossible) time negotiating a fair price.
+After all, they see your product as a commodity — not a necessity.

 Rather than pushing forward with the sale, you should say, "From what I’ve learned about your restaurant and goals, I don’t believe our product is the best solution.
 I recommend [alternate product #1] or [alternate product #2] instead, because [reasons A and B]."

-This response boosts your reputation as credible and trustworthy -- so when the prospect’s restaurant chain gets acquired by a much bigger one, you’ll be the first person she calls.
-But even if this prospect never becomes a good fit, she’ll likely pass your name along to anyone who is.
+This response boosts your reputation as credible and trustworthy — so when the prospect’s restaurant chain gets acquired by a much bigger one, you’ll be the first person they call.
+But even if this prospect never becomes a good fit, they'll likely pass your name along to anyone who is.